kevin-44/WAX_ExpressTrade_Integration/README.md

 **Generating a valid two-factor authentication code programmatically**

-Sync your clock with an **NTP server** (this will request the current time from a server and use it to set its own clock): `sudo apt install ntp -y`
+Sync your clock with an **NTP server** (this will request the current time from a server and use it to set its clock): `sudo apt install ntp -y`

 > **Note**: This is vital, the shown two-factor authentication code may be invalid otherwise.